-28. Specialization Course: Retail Management
+29. Specialization Course: Retail Management

-Core Course Team Yuri Romanenkov, yuri.romanenkov@sseriga.edu Department Business and Management Lecturer(s) Yuri Romanenkov (SSER'07), Course Director Peter Fedchenkov, Sbermarket Tomas Kairys (SSER'05), Johnson & Johnson Kristina Nadricka, VU University Amsterdam Dr. Jens Nordfält, University of Bath / H. Swenson Research Foundation Yuri Romanenkov (SSER'07), SSE Riga Justinas Šukys (SSER'13), Civitta ECTS Credit Points 10 National CD / 15 ECTS CD: specialisation course Points 10 National CP/ 15 ECTS CP; specialisation course Student Workload (SWL): Structured SWL Lectures (count and length in Seminars (count and length academic hours- 45 min.) in academic hours- 45 min.)
-20 104 Unstructured SWL Estimated time of self-studies (in hours) 200 200 Course Marketing, Managerial Economics, Organisation & Management, Accounting, Prerequisites Microeconomics, Macroeconomics Research skills needed and developed Fieldwork & primary research IT-skills Excel, Powerpoint needed Related Courses Strategy, Marketing, Managerial Economics, Organisation & Management, Accounting, Microeconomics Students eligible Year 3 and exchange students, as well as debtors from previous study years Introduction Give students an overview of the fundamentals of the modern retail industry and the (Course business & economic context it operates in objectives) Help students develop an initial practical toolkit for a successful start of a career in retail and adjacent industries (e.g. consumer products, media, logistics, consulting, marketing agencies, etc) Content The course will be structured in six Classroom Modules: 1.
-Strategy & Business Models in Retail (September) (Peter Fedchenkov, Co-Founder, Sbermarket) This module will explore the core elements of major business models in retail and key retail formats.
-It will include coverage of grocery, specialist retail, online, and omnichannel retail.
-2. Marketing in Retail (September/October) (Dr. Jens Nordfält, University of Bath / Hakon Swenson Research Foundation) This module will demonstrate and discuss how the store can work with their range and their store environment to effectively influence shoppers' purchase decisions, over two-thirds of which are made in-store.
+Core Course Yuri Romanenkov, yuri.romanenkov@sseriga.edu Team Dementary Designed and Management Department Business and Management Lecturer(s) Yuri Romanenkov (SSER'0'), Course Director Peter Fedchenkov, Sbermarket Tomas Kairys (SSEK'05), Johnson & Johnson Kristina Nadricka, VU University Amsterdam Dr. Jens Nordialt, University of Bath / H. Swenson Research Foundation Y un Komanenkov (SSEK $(0/)$, SSE Kiga ECTS Canadia Justinas Sukys (SSER 15), Civitta EC15 Credit 10 National CD / 15 ECTS CD, appaialization source Points Student Workload (SWI): Structured SWI Student workload (SwL): Structured SwL Unstructured SwL Lectures (count and religin in Seminars (count and religin Estimated time of sen- 20 104 200 Course Marketing, Managerial Economics, Organisation & Management, Accounting Prerequisites Microeconomics, Macroeconomics Research Fieldwork & primary research skills needed and developed IT-skills Excel, Powerpoint needed Related Strategy, Marketing, Managerial Economics, Organisation & Management, Accounting, Courses Microeconomics Students Year 3 and exchange students, as well as debtors from previous study years eligible Introduction Give students an overview of the fundamentals of the modern retail industry and the (Course business & economic context it operates in objectives) Hale students develop an initial emotion to all it for a suggessful start of a garganin retail and adjacent industries (a.g. consumer products, modia, logistics, consulting marketing agencies, etc.) Content The course will be structured in six Classroom Modules: Content The course will be structured in six Glassroom Frodules.
+1. Strategy & Business Models in Retail (September) (Peter Fedchenkov, Co- Founder, Sbermarket) This module will explore the core elements of major business models in retail and key retail formats.
+It will include coverage of grocery, specialist retail online, and omnichannal retail grocery, specialist retail, online, and online nature retail.
+2. Marketing in Retail (September/October) (Dr. Jens Nordfält, University of Bath / Hakon Swenson Research Foundation) This module will demonstrate and discuss how the store can work with their range and their store and discuss now the store can work with their range and their store environment to enectively influence snoppers purchase decisions, over two- thirds of which are made in-store.
 The module will also include a number of analytical and field exercises for students to practice the application of some of the methods introduced.